 UI and Desktop Environments

-Kubuntu comes with a KDE environment.
+Kubuntu uses KDE desktop environment.
 KDE is very popular and is one of the most used desktop environments on other distributions.
-The user interface is beautiful and very customisable compared to other desktop environments.
+The user interface is beautiful and very customizable compared to other desktop environments.
 It has great applications, widgets and functionalities.

-It has its own store where you can find themes, extensions, addons and much more cool stuff to customise your experience as you wish.
+It has its own store where you can find themes, extensions, add-ons and much more cool stuff to customize your experience as you wish.
 The users who love dark mode should definitely give it a try.

-By default, Ubuntu comes with a Gnome desktop environment.
+By default, Ubuntu comes with a pre-installed Gnome DE.
 Gnome is available on most GNU distros.
 I have been using gnome for a very long time and the overall experience is good.
 Just like KDE, Gnome has its own extension store.
-It is not as highly customisable as KDE because it only limits users to extensions.
+It is not as highly customizable as KDE because it only limits users to extensions.

 Application and Software Support

-KDE has an application store known as discover which is installed by default.
+KDE plasma desktop has an application store known as discover, which is installed by default.
 Discover lets you install applications, tools, games, etc. Easily find your desired applications by browsing through categories or simply searching by name.
 You can see the provider of the application you are installing by visiting the project link or GitHub repository.

 Not only does it allow installing software applications but also allows users to update their whole system with just a simple click.

-With the help of the software centre, you can install software applications very easily.
+With the help of the software center, you can install software applications like Firefox and VLC very easily.
 You can find almost every application according to your need.
+The later versions of Ubuntu also ships with a more advanced Ubuntu Software which prioritizes Snap package management.

 The apps are available in the form of snaps or flatpak packages.
 If there is an application that is available for windows or mac, there is definitely an alternative in the software store developed by some computer geek.